zalacer/projects-tn/README.md

     NullOutputStream and no reading is done.
 My tests with these classes demonstrated IntStream performance is statistically more than 5 times faster on average and has a significantly larger mean/stddev ratio on average compared to imperative for loop performance.

+FactorialTailCall is a Scala sbt project illustrating how a non tail recursive function can
+    be converted into one that is for compiler optimization to avoid a StackOverflowError exception.
+    It also demonstrates the ease of using Scala BigInt and sbt project configuration with a .scala configuration file and the git assembly plugin.
+After building the assembly jar, running it on my laptop computed the factorial of 100K in 5 seconds (with output redirected to a file).
+This project is configured for Scala 2.10.4 and sbt 0.13.7 and should work with later versions of scala and some earlier versions of sbt